 While many NOCs are open 7x24x365, this isn't always the case.

-Power failure monitoring
+Power management and monitoring

 Root cause analysis